CodeLutetium/SC1015-Stock-Predictor/README.md

 ## Problem Definition

-- Are we able to predict whether to buy or sell a stock based on its forecasted price, technical indicators and tweets on the market conditions?
+- Are we able to predict whether the price of a stock will rise or fall based on its forecasted price, technical indicators and tweets on the market conditions?
 - Which of these 3 would be the best to predict it?

 ## Models Used

 1. LSTM Analysis
+    - Long Short-Term Memory Networks
 2. Technical Analysis
+    - To Classify Rise (Buy) or Fall (Sell)
+        - Random Forest Classifier
+        - Decision Tree Classifier
+        - Stochastic Gradient Descent Classifier
-    -
+        - Logistic Regression
 3. Sentiment Analysis
+    - To Obtain Sentiment
+        - Valence Aware Dictionary and Sentiment Reasoner
+    - To Classify Rise or Fall
+        - Linear Discriminant Analysis
+        - Random Forest Classifier
+        - *Logistic Regression*

 ## Conclusion